 Oralair is labeled as contraindicated in patients with severe, unstable, or uncontrolled asthma; a history of any severe systemic allergic reaction; a history of any severe local reaction after taking sublingual allergen immunotherapy; a history of eosinophilic esophagitis; or hypersensitivity to any of the inactive ingredients.
 Oralair was not studied in patients with moderate or severe asthma or patients requiring daily controller therapy .

 Timothy grass sublingual tablet — The Timothy grass pollen sublingual tablet (Grastek, Merck) contains 2800 bioequivalent allergy units (BAUs) of Timothy grass pollen (approximately 15 mcg Phl p 5) and is indicated for the treatment of grass pollen-induced allergic rhinitis, with or without conjunctivitis, in patients aged 5 to 65 years.
-Allergy to Timothy or to a cross-reactive grass species (sweet vernal, orchard/cocksfoot, perennial rye, Kentucky blue/June grass, meadow fescue, or redtop) should be confirmed by positive skin test or in vitro testing for pollen-specific immunoglobulin E (IgE) to Timothy grass or to one of the cross-reactive grass pollens.
-Patients living in geographic areas with other grass species that do not cross-react with the temperate family (eg, Bermuda, Bahia) may not have as complete a therapeutic response, depending upon the degree to which they are sensitive to these other grasses.
+Prior to considering this therapy, allergy to Timothy or to a cross-reactive grass species (sweet vernal, orchard/cocksfoot, perennial rye, Kentucky blue/June grass, meadow fescue, or redtop) should be confirmed by positive skin test or in vitro testing for pollen-specific immunoglobulin E (IgE) to Timothy grass or to one of the cross-reactive grass pollens.
+Patients living in geographic areas with other grass species that do not cross-react with the temperate family (eg, Bermuda, Bahia) may not have as complete a therapeutic response to the Timothy grass tablet, depending upon the degree to which they are sensitive to these other grasses.
+In addition, there is some evidence that although grass allergens are highly homologous across species, individual allergens may be differentially recognized by T cells, and therefore a five-grass tablet may provide a broader array of clinically relevant epitopes .
+However, there is no evidence at present that the five-grass tablet provides superior efficacy over the Timothy tablet.

 The tablet is administered under the tongue and held there until fully dissolved, after which the patient should not ingest food or beverages for five minutes (table 1).
 The first dose is to be taken at the clinician's office under medical supervision, and patients should be observed for at least 30 minutes for signs of allergic reactions .
 Subsequent doses are to be administered once a day by the patient (or the patient's caregiver).
 Treatment should be started three months (12 weeks) prior to the expected onset of the respective grass season and continued through the grass season.
 It may be taken throughout the year and for three consecutive years, although the optimal schedule of treatment has not been determined.